cywang90/modXTFinishers/release/finisher_default/README.txt

 	- Options to disable certain checks that often block finishers from triggering in the vanilla game:
 		- Geralt must not be under attack by enemies other than the target.
 		- Geralt must be clear of terrain/object obstacles within a certain distance.
+	- Options to choose which finisher animations the game is allowed to play.
 	- Options to define chance to trigger cinematic finishers.
 	- Options to disable certain checks that often block cinematic finishers from triggering in the vanilla game:
 		- Target must be the last enemy in combat.